Morpheus: The Greek Dream Maker

 Just like nearly all other Greek gods, or basically any Greek myth, Morpheus appeared first in an epic poem.
 Generally, an epic poem is considered to be a grand poetic story.
 Morpheus is first mentioned in the epic poem Metamorphosis by Ovid.
 He is also likely the unnamed dream spirit in Homer’s Iliad that delivers a message from Zeus to King Agamemnon.

-The way how these epic poems are written is quite tough to get trough.
-So, the original pieces of texts as written by the Greek poets aren’t exactly the most adequate sources to explain the story of Morpheus.
+The way how these epic poems are written is quite tough to get through.
+So, the original pieces of texts written by the Greek poets aren’t exactly the most adequate sources to explain the story of Morpheus.

-In case you are in doubt about this, the exact section of Metamorphosis where Morpheus is first mentioned goes as followed:
+The exact section of Metamorphosis where Morpheus is first mentioned:

-Let’s start with deconstructing Ovid’s quote as mentioned above.
-It tells us that Morpheus is the son of Hypnos.
+Morpheus is the son of Hypnos.
 He is capable of taking on a human form, or as Ovid called it; a human guise.
 Morpheus can mirror almost exactly any form of speech or way with words.
 Also, the passage shows that he is ‘chosen’ by Hypnos.
-But, for what Morpheus is chosen stays a bit ambivalent.
+But, what Morpheus is chosen for stays a bit ambivalent.

-What Morpheus was chosen for requires some explanation about the myth where he is most famous for.
-The myth is about the king and queen of Trachis.
+To understand this, one has to take a look at the myth about the king and queen of Trachis.
 The pair goes by the names of Ceyx and Alcyone.
 The king in this sense is Ceyx while Alcyone is the queen.

 The Myth of Ceyx and Alycone

-The Greek myth goes as followed.
 The brave king went on an expedition and took his boat to do so.
-He went of on a voyage with his ship, but ended up in a storm at sea.
+He went off on a voyage with his ship, but ended up in a storm at sea.
 Unfortunately, the noble king of Trachis got killed by this very storm, meaning that he would be never able to share his love again with his beloved wife.

-In case you weren’t aware, internet or telephones were still in its early stages when the life of the ancient Greeks was informed by myths and epic poems.
-So, Alycone wasn’t aware of the fact that her husband had died.
-She continued to pray to Hera, goddess of marriage, for the return of the man she fell in love with.
+Alycone wasn’t aware of the fact that her husband had died.
+She continued to pray to Hera, the goddess of marriage, for the return of the man she fell in love with.

 Hera Sends Iris

 Hera felt pity for Alcyone, so she wanted to let her know what was going on.
 She wanted to send some divine messages.
-So, she sended her messenger Iris to Hypnos, to tell him he was now tasked with letting Alcyone know that Ceyx had died.
-Some might say that Hera got away with that a bit too easily, but Hypnos abided to her demand anyway.
+So, she sent her messenger Iris to Hypnos, to tell him he was now tasked with letting Alcyone know that Ceyx had died.
+Some might say that Hera got away with that a bit too easily, but Hypnos abided by her demand anyway.

 But, Hypnos also didn’t feel like doing it himself.
 Indeed, Hypnos chose Morpheus to complete the task of informing Alcyone.
 With noiseless wings flew Morpheus to Trachis town, searching for a sleeping Alcyone.